Updated February 2026 · 10 min read

 TL;DR

 Topic clustering is the strategy of creating groups of interlinked content to build topical authority.
-Each cluster has a pillar page (broad topic guide) linked to 5-15 cluster pages (specific subtopics).
-This hub-and-spoke architecture signals comprehensive expertise to Google and dominates keyword rankings across entire subject areas.
+Each cluster has a pillar page linked to supporting pages for specific subtopics.
+This hub-and-spoke architecture helps readers navigate the topic and helps search engines understand your coverage.

 Why Topic Clusters Work